MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

         1. Open the _Application_ tab.
         2. Under _Storage_ then _Local Storage_, click on _chrome-extension://chphlpgkkbolifaimnlloiipkdnihall_.
         3. Where the Key is _state_, double-click the the corresponding value on the right then copy the content to the clipboard.
-6. Create a next text file somewhere and paste the copied single-line string into a tempory file. e.g. `~/temp.json`.
+6. Create a next text file somewhere and paste the copied single-line string into a temporary file. e.g. `~/temp.json`.
 The file will start like this:
     ```
     {"tabGroups":[{"id":"...","tabsMeta":[{"id":"...","url": ...
     ```